-- 1. The study entrance and orientation phase according to § 66 UG consists of two exams from the list of courses in Table 3 that are marked with an "E". - 2.
-Students have passed the study entrance and orientation phase according to § 66 UG (1a) if they have passed any two courses from the list of courses described in § 2(3)1.
+- 1. The study entrance and orientation phase consists of two exams from the list of courses in Table 3 that are marked with an "E". - 2.
+Students have passed the study entrance and orientation phase if they have passed any two courses from the list of courses described in § 2(3)1.
 Exams for these courses can be repeated at most once by every student. - 3.
 If the courses of the study entrance and orientation phase are offered only in the winter semester the vice rector for studies (on recommendation of the curriculum committee) can extend the study entrance and orientation phase by additional courses that are offered in the summer semester.
 Students being admitted in the summer semester can chose from this extended list.